Skip to main content

 Flora Ecosystems

 Mediterranean scrubland of dwarf fan palm, lentisk, and rosemary covers the ridge top and south-facing slopes, with specialized cliff vegetation on the north-facing sea cliffs.
-The marine environment includes Posidonia seagrass meadows of exceptional extent and quality for such an urbanized coastline.
+The Illa de Benidorm (Benidorm Island) harbours endemic plant species including Silene hifacensis, a rare campion found only on a handful of rocky islets along the Costa Blanca.
+[1] The marine environment includes Posidonia seagrass meadows of exceptional extent and quality for such an urbanized coastline, providing critical nursery habitat for fish and invertebrates.

 Geology

 The ridge is composed of Triassic limestone and dolomite formations thrust over younger rocks, creating the dramatic cliff face that drops vertically to the sea.
-The geological structure creates a natural barrier between Benidorm and Albir, with marine erosion producing caves and underwater features.
+The geological structure creates a natural barrier between Benidorm and Albir, with marine erosion producing caves and underwater features that contribute to the exceptional marine biodiversity of the protected area.

 Climate And Weather

-Warm Mediterranean climate with hot dry summers, mild winters, and less than 350 millimeters of annual rainfall—one of the driest areas on the Spanish coast.
-The north-facing cliff maintains distinctly cooler and more humid conditions than the sun-exposed summit.
+Warm Mediterranean climate with hot dry summers, mild winters, and less than 350 millimetres of annual rainfall — one of the driest areas on the Spanish coast.
+The north-facing cliff maintains distinctly cooler and more humid conditions than the sun-exposed summit, contributing to the park's microhabitat diversity.

 Human History